TFCMATHS 94F : Foundation Mathematics 4

-- Develop a knowledge of the accepted conventions of mathematical notation and representation (Capability 1 and 4)
+- Develop and demonstrate a knowledge of the accepted conventions of mathematical notation and representation (Capability 1 and 4)

-- Develop an understanding of basic trigonometry (Capability 1 and 3)
+- Develop and demonstrate a good understanding of basic trigonometry (Capability 1 and 3)

-- Develop and demonstrate algebraic manipulative skills (Capability 1, 3 and 5)
+- Develop and demonstrate a good knowledge of algebraic manipulative skills (Capability 1, 3 and 5)

-- Identify and experience problem solving strategies (Capability 1, 2, 3, 4 and 5)
+- Identify, explain and evaluate problem solving strategies (Capability 1, 2, 3, 4 and 5)

-- Develop experience in sketching graphs of linear and non-linear functions (Capability 1, 3, 4 and 6)
+- Discover and develop expertise in sketching graphs of linear and non-linear functions (Capability 1, 3, 4 and 6)

-- Develop an understanding of functions (Capability 1 and 2)
+- Develop and demonstrate a good understanding of functions (Capability 1 and 2)

-- Develop an understanding of calculus (Capability 1, 2 and 3)
+- Develop and demonstrate a good understanding of calculus (Capability 1, 2 and 3)